 Visiting the Grand Mosque from Dubai

 Even if you are staying in Dubai, the Grand Mosque is still frequently suggested as part of an itinerary.
-Note that you are just over 1 hours drive without heavy traffic from Downtown Dubai to the Mosque.
-You can hire a taxi (looking at 300AED roughly), private car (slightly more depending on size/quality of vehicle), or look to join a tour.
+Note that you are just over 1 hour drive without heavy traffic from Downtown Dubai to the Mosque.
+You can hire a taxi (looking at 300AED roughly), a private car (slightly more depending on size/quality of vehicle), or look into joining a shared organized tour.

 Below are some of our Get Your Guide partner suggestions for tour companies.

 Can you visit the Grand Mosque during an AUH stopover?

 If you are squeezing in a visit between flights from Abu Dhabi International Airport (AUH), it’s only a 15-20 minute drive away by taxi.
 Allow yourself at least a 4-hour stopover with time to clear immigration at both ends.
 An airport taxi adds a 25AED flag fall, so expect a taxi to the Mosque to cost about 60-65AED.
 Your return taxi will be about 40AED.
 There is a taxi rank at the Grand Mosque.

 If you are on a budget and coming from AUH via bus, the closest stopping point for the A1 route is at Zayed Sports City.
 The fare at the time of writing is 4AED per person one way.
 It’s then approximately a 15-20 minute walk back to the Grand Mosque – not recommended in the summer heat but you may be able to catch a shorter taxi ride from ZSC to the Grand Mosque.

 You can see our complete Abu Dhabi Stopover guide here

 As of 2022, the opening time for tourists to the Sheikh Zayed Grand Mosque are: